 Five Tips for Working with Children, Tweens and Teens

-As we honor Martin Luther King Jr.’s legacy through the National Day of Service on January 20, 2014, we encourage teachers, parents and families to provide community service opportunities for children and youth.
+As we honor Martin Luther King Jr.’s legacy through the National Day of Service, we encourage teachers, parents and families to provide community service opportunities for children and youth.
 Below are tips to help make the experience meaningful.

 “Everybody can be great...because anybody can serve.
 You don't have to have a college degree to serve.
 You don't have to make your subject and verb agree to serve.
 You only need a heart full of grace.
 A soul generated by love.”

 1. Generate service learning ideas from children and youth.

 Engage young people in a discussion and brainstorming session about their community, encouraging them to think critically about its most important assets and what areas need more support.
 The more buy-in youth have from the beginning, the more investment they will have in the project, and it will have a more lasting effect on them and their communities.